birnbaum/rfvis/README.md

 # Random Forest Visualization Tool

-A tool for visualizing structure, performance and other attributes of Random Forests.
+A tool for visualizing the structure and performance of Random Forests.

-It offers a command line interface to either generate SVG files directly from your input data or to spin up a web-based GUI for a more interactive analysis.

 ![Tree](images/tree.png)